Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 ## Future Plans

-We're going to make strong impact on the community, making ink! simple and convenient for developers.
+We're going to make a strong impact in the community, making ink! simple and convenient for developers.
 - Expertise sharing
   - Covering all crypto-related news websites, creating workshops online, handling all relevant forums and social networks
 - Becoming an entry point for a developer starting in ink!/Wasm
   - Nonstop updating our FAQ and knowledge base, creating educational content (text\video)
 - Marketing and PR strategy
-  - Organizing hackathons, Developing growthhacking strategy for involving developers from different channels
+  - Organizing hackathons, Developing growth hacking strategy for involving developers from different channels

 ## Additional Information :heavy_plus_sign:
-In the roadmap you can see what was already done, currently we're on the 3-rd milestone.
+In the roadmap, you can see what was already done.
+Currently, we're on the 3-rd milestone.

 We have applied only for the [grant](https://github.com/w3f/Grants-Program/pull/497) to cover 1 and 2 milestones.